 Here are the reasons, as I see them, why too many divorce cases cost so much and take so long to finish (in no particular order):

-1. Many (heck, no point in sugarcoating it: most) divorce lawyers are, nowadays, more interested in making money practicing law than in helping their clients by practicing law with decency and for a fair price.
+1. Some divorce lawyers are more interested in making money practicing law than in helping their clients by practicing law with decency and for a fair price.
 So it pays to drag a case out.

-2. Many divorce lawyers are afraid to move a case expeditiously and efficiently.
+2. Some divorce lawyers are afraid to move a case expeditiously and efficiently.
 So it feels less risky to drag a case out.

 2(a).
 I am embarrassed to admit that I’ve had cases last for years, some of which could have been shortened without any real risk of harm to the client or the kids, but I was afraid to take the case to trial and hoped for a settlement.
 Many times a case that should go to trial and done with is not taken to trial out of a vain hope that a worthwhile settlement is just around the corner.